snajdovski/Glasma/README.md

 # Glasma
-> Profesional Camera for Android.
+> Open Source and Free Profesional Camera for Android.

-Open Source and Free
+## STATE

+The app is in WORK IN PROGRESS state in the following next few weeks I will start developing it

 <img src="https://i.imgur.com/moW9i7A.png" alt="logo" width="256" height="240">

 ## Installation